 A banana cake has a lighter, moister more delicate texture than banana bread.
 Banana bread has a dense crumb compared to the cake which contains more butter, sugar, flour, and eggs than a banana bread recipe which lightens up the texture of a cake and makes it moist.

-Replace the vanilla bean paste with vanilla extract or fresh vanilla bean seeds.
-Read about all the different types of vanilla to decide which ones your prefer.
+- Replace the vanilla bean paste with vanilla extract or fresh vanilla bean seeds.
+Read about all the different types of vanilla to decide which ones you prefer.

 Easy Banana Vanilla Bean Caramel Cake